harleytml/wotpp/README.md

 ### Progress & Discussion
 You can join the discord server in order to follow progress and/or contribute to discussion of the project. (https://discord.gg/hQ7yS9dxcp)

+made to preserve old wot++ before the dev branch was merged